cs100/template-lab-02-git-flow/README.md

 $ git checkout <github-username>/add-user-input
 ```

 You should be able to see the difference between the files (your text editor may also ask you to load the new file since it has detected changes).
-Branches allow us to work on and track multiple features at the same time without having to worry about creating errors in our repository (because the `master` branch will always be in a working state).
+Branches allow us to work on and track multiple features at the same time without having to worry about creating errors in our repository.
+This isn't because `master` has any special properties but because you will test and review all changes before they are added to `master` and work to always have `master` in a working state.

 We can also move forward and back in the changes that we’ve made to any branch, making it very easy to make a mistake and be able to recover from it (one of the major benefits of using Git).

-Changing between branches to see the differences in files is difficult and error-prone.
-Luckily, Git provides a mechanism for viewing the commits that have been made through the Git log.
+Looking at the raw differences in the code can make it difficult to see all the features and patches which have been applied (who wants to look at hundereds or thousands of lines of code to see if it has waht you need).
+Luckily, Git provides a mechanism for viewing the commits that have been made through the Git logs.
 Run the following command and you should see your commit history:

 ```
 $ git log
 ```

 Each line starts with commit and then a series of numbers and letters known as a hash which are used to (relatively) uniquely identify each commit.
 At the end of some of these lines you can see additional information like (`HEAD -> <github-username>/add-user-input`) and (`master`).
 These are indicators showing the last commits for various branches (or at least the last ones git knows about).
+It also has the commit message associated with that commit which, assuming you wrote good commit messages, should tell you what is in each commit.

-Normally when working on a feature you would want to update the documentation in the README.md to reflect the changes.
+When working on a feature you may also need to update the documentation in the README.md to reflect the changes.
 Proper documentation of your system will be part of your grade for this course.
 However, since the documentation for the labs is the instructions, you will only need to update your documentation for the projects.

-While we were working on our `<github-username>/add-user-input branch`, someone reported a bug in our `master` branch.
-In particular, the main function in our `master` branch returns 1, but a successful program should return 0.
+While we were working on our `<github-username>/add-user-input branch` someone reported a bug in our `master` branch.
+In particular, the main function in our `master` branch returns 1 but a successful program should return 0.
 In UNIX, any return value other than 0 indicates that some sort of error occurred.

 To fix this bug, we first checkout our `master` branch: